GLOSSARY OF MILITARY TERMS AND PHRASES

 Daisho - A group of three swords displayed together - Katana (long sword), Wakazashi (short sword) and Tanto (dagger).
 These three swords comprise the primary weapons of a Samurai warrior.

 Joint Direct Attack Munition.
 A guidance kit that converts unguided bombs into “smart” or guided ones.

 Aerial combat maneuver whereby the pilot avoids enemy fire by executing a quick evasive change of direction.

 Lethal Cone - Area to the rear of the jet’s tailpipe, into which most infra-red missile and gun attacks are ideally launched.

 Phonetic alphabet for acronym meaning “loud and clear.”

 An officer, usually a Lieutenant or Lieutenant Commander, who is an Admiral's aide.
-So called because of the gold braided loop (aiguillette) that they wear around their arm.
+So called because of the gold braided loop (aiguillette) that they wear around their left arm.

 Medieval French term for a siege tower.
 Literal translation is “Bad Neighbor.”

 VERY derogatory term for a promiscuous female Marine.